sirselim/sirselim.github.io/blog/_posts/2015-10-21-Shifting-R-libraries.markdown

 categories: R package-management library
 ---

-I recently noticed that my `/` partition was not so slowly running out of space.
+I recently noticed that my `/` (root) partition was not so slowly running out of space.
 This was somewhat alarming as I'd given it a generous 23Gb of SSD space which is surely overkill for a Debian install...

 Well it turns out that the culprit was `R`, more specifically the default site-library located in `/usr/local/lib/R/site-library`: